cyberconnecthq/cyber-docs/docs/pages/cyber-token/governance.md

 Week 2

-All CYBER stakers, CYBER holders, and delegates are invited to vote on proposals.
-A snapshot to determine voting power for stakers, holders, and delegates
+All CYBER stakers are invited to vote on proposals.
+A snapshot to determine voting power for stakers.

 The proposal is approved if it satisfies the following minimum vote thresholds: